madlabsinc/mevn-cli/README.md

 ## Features

-- This tool provides an easy way to build a web app by providing a super simple boilerplate project to build upon.
+- This tool provides an easy way to build a web app by providing a super simple boilerplate project and a reliable boilerplate pwa to build upon.
 - Its written in ES6 syntax, which is a developer-friendly syntax that keeps the code simpler and smaller.
 - The whole project is done in modules(thanks to ES6 syntax) which enhances user readability and much more compact code.
 - Mevn-Cli will automate the files and generate the codes necessary to start and run a server, API etc